 Optional Practical Training (OPT) Application Basics

 Optional Practical Training is defined as ‘temporary employment for practical training directly related to the student’s major area of study.’
-An F-1 student who has maintained lawful F-1 visa status for at least one academic year may be eligible to apply for Optional Practical Training (OPT).
-OPT may be granted before or after completion of their program, however limitations apply.
+A student in F-1 student who has maintained status for at least one academic year may be eligible to apply for Optional Practical Training (OPT).
+OPT may be granted before a student completes their degree program, which is called Pre-Completion OPT, or after they complete their degree program, which is called Post-Completion OPT.
+This webpage will only discuss post-completion OPT.
 A student is allowed a maximum of 12 months of full-time OPT for each increasing degree level.
 You do not need a job offer in order to apply for OPT and having a job opportunity does not expedite the process.

 A student is eligible for post-completion OPT once:

 - They have completed all degree requirements OR

 - They are a graduate student and have completed all degree requirements with the exception of the thesis/dissertation.

 Impact of CPT

 Part time CPT has no impact on OPT.
 Please be aware, however, if an F-1 student has engaged in 12 months or more of full-time Curricular Practical Training (CPT), he/she is ineligible for OPT.

 When to Apply for OPT

 Post-completion OPT is for students that wish to be employed in the U.S. after the completion of their degree in a position that is directly related to their degree program.
 Students applying for post-completion OPT can request the I-20 recommending post-completion OPT up to 90 days before the date that they will complete their course of study and must submit their OPT application to USCIS NO LATER THAN 60 days after the date that they will complete their course of study.
 Please see below for a visual representation of the application timeline.